funkhaus/wordpress-theme-boilerplate/README.md

 ```

 #### JavaScript
 All javascript should also have 4-space tabs.
 New line for everything.
 Extremely liberal use of comments.
 Try to group similar functions in one comment.
+Variables should be camel cased like `initMenu` or `initVideoDetail`.

 ```javascript
 // Cache image